atenadadkhah/iceXO/README.md

 ## Web version

-The web version of this tic toc toe game, has a beautiful graphical user interface and the ablity to change appearance and colors.
+The web version of this Tic tac toe game, has a beautiful graphical user interface and the ablity to change appearance and colors.

 To use this version, you should have `iceXO.css` and `iceXO.js` added in your project.
 ``` html